 Office of Intercultural Engagement and Belonging

-The aim of the OIEB is to embody a culture of diversity and inclusion that has several key goals: appreciating and celebrating our differences; creating access and advancement opportunities for all; inviting diverse voices into substantive conversations; and always treating one another with kindness, compassion, grace and mercy.
-By pursuing these goals together, we might discover God’s call for our lives.
+Our vision is for ACU to embody a culture that appreciates and celebrates our differences, creates access and opportunities for everyone, and invites all voices into meaningful conversations while always treating one another with kindness, compassion, grace and mercy, so that together we might discover God’s call for our lives.

-The aim of the OIEB is to embody a culture of diversity and inclusion that has several key goals: appreciating and celebrating our differences; creating access and advancement opportunities for all; inviting diverse voices into substantive conversations; and always treating one another with kindness, compassion, grace and mercy.
-By pursuing these goals together, we might discover God’s call for our lives.
+Our vision is for ACU to embody a culture that appreciates and celebrates our differences, creates access and opportunities for everyone, and invites all voices into meaningful conversations while always treating one another with kindness, compassion, grace and mercy, so that together we might discover God’s call for our lives.

 Main Content